davidande/FSRM-ANTICRYPTO/README.md

 - Configure extensions list, template and applying on shares
 - Possibility to exclure extensions from the blocked list (false positive)
 - Possibility to exclude shares (excluding some specific shares like usb dongle...)
-- Possibility to stop all shares when attack is detected
+- Possibility to stop all shares when attack is detected or/and write event
 - Possibility to delete passive fsrm screen

 # Installation